developerbello/learn-py/dailyt.md

 - Plan
-  : Based prepareForJobs session :: Algorithms and Datastructure : Python :: improve python skills by reading and writing algorithm implementation with python : Contraint :: Python isn't the focus language, so the time spent on learning python would limited to algo&datas sessions which would go for an hour everyday
+  : Based prepareForJobs session :: Algorithms and Datastructure : Python :: improve python skills by reading and writing algorithm implementation with python : Contraint :: Python isn't the focus language, so the time spent on learning python would limited to algo&datas sessions which would go for an hour everyday, Databases

 - Plan
   : Based javaScript :: Full stack developer development.